Avlach30/movie-api/README.md

  3. Insert All SQL query for updating database as your desired in file nameMigrationProcess.up.sql
  4. You can run up migration for update database structure with command in terminal
 migrate -path db/migration -database "mysql://mysql-user:mysql-password@tcp(localhost:3306)/database-name" -verbose up
  mysql-user, mysql-password, and database-name is customized from your configuration
+ 5. If error cause `error: Dirty database version errorVer.
+Fix and force version.` when your run migration.
+You can solve it by command for running previeous query
+ migrate -path db/migration -database "mysql://root:rootPassword!@tcp(localhost:3306)/movie-api-onboarding" force prevVer -verbose up
+ prevVer is number previous version of migration error from errorVer